 - The camera flash is temporarily disabled.

 Additionally, if you're navigating, the device might show this alert and turn off the display: "Temperature: iPhone needs to cool down."
 Navigation still provides audible turn-by-turn directions.
 When approaching a turn, the display will illuminate to guide you through the turn.
-To return the device to normal operation, press the Home Button and slide to unlock.
-If the device has cooled down enough, you can continue normal use.

 If you see a temperature warning screen